Theocode12/Tennis_Web/README.md

 - 🏟 **Spectator Mode**: Watch live AI vs. AI and player matches in real-time.
 - 🔄 **Live Streaming**: Game results are streamed gradually for a realistic experience.
 - 🎥 **Video & Audio Communication**: Built-in video calls for multiplayer matches.
 - ⚙ **Highly Configurable Rules**: Customize game, set, and match conditions to fit your style.
+- 🤖 AI Commentary: Real-time AI-generated insights and play-by-play analysis to enhance your match experience.

 ---